wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 2.5 =
+Made file caching an optional setting over the legacy pseudo streaming via PHP.
+Organized settings into tabs.
+Added option to always display video download links.
+Improved fallback behavior with native skin.
+Added support for organization of videos into folders for secured video files.
+Optimized storage of featured video meta data.
+Fixed a typo in the help section.

 = 2.4 =
 Made file caching an optional setting over the legacy pseudo streaming via PHP.
 Organized settings into tabs.
 Added option to always display video download links.
 Improved fallback behavior with native skin.
 Added support for organization of videos into folders for secured video files.
 Optimized storage of featured video meta data.